-Individuals with a diagnosis of Alzheimer’s disease (or other memory related disorder) and their caregivers are welcome to attend this eight consecutive eight-week psychoeducational support group for Early Stage Memory Disorders.
+Individuals with a diagnosis of Alzheimer’s disease (or other memory related disorder) and their caregivers are welcome to attend this four consecutive week psychoeducational support group for Early Stage Memory Disorders which begins on June 29th.
 Individuals need to be screened for participation prior to joining the group to ensure that they meet the criteria established by the Eastern NC Chapter of the Alzheimer’s Association.

 Pre-registration and telephone screening required.
 Please contact Jenny Schwartz, JFS Director, at (919) 354-4922 or email@example.com for more information.